Slovenia: Languages

 A significant number of people in Slovenia speak a variant of Serbo-Croatian (Serbian, Croatian, Bosnian, or Montenegrin) as their native language.
-These are mostly immigrants who moved to Slovenia from other former Yugoslav republics from the 1960s to the late 1980s, and their descendants.
-Altogether, Serbo-Croatian in its different forms is the second natively spoken language in Slovenia with 5,9% of population.
+These are mostly families who moved to Slovenia from other former Yugoslav republics.
+Altogether, Serbo-Croatian in its different forms is the second natively spoken language in Slovenia with 5.9% of population.
 In 2002, 0.4% of the Slovenian population declared themselves to be native speakers of Albanian and 0.2% native speakers of Macedonian.
 Czech, the fourth-largest minority language in Slovenia prior to World War II (after German, Hungarian, and Serbo-Croatian), is now the native language of a few hundred residents of Slovenia.

-Regarding the knowledge of foreign languages, Slovenia ranks among the top European countries.
+Slovenia ranks among the top European countries in knowledge of foreign languages.
 The most taught foreign languages are English, German, Italian, French and Spanish.
 As of 2007, 92% of the population between the age of 25 and 64 spoke at least one foreign language and around 71.8% of them spoke at least two foreign languages, which was the highest percentage in the European Union.
 According to the Eurobarometer survey, As of 2005 the majority of Slovenes could speak Croatian (61%) and English (56%).
 A reported 42% of Slovenes could speak German, which was one of the highest percentages outside German-speaking countries.
 Italian is widely spoken on the Slovenian Coast and in some other areas of the Slovene Littoral.
 Around 15% of Slovenians can speak Italian, which is (according to the Eurobarometer pool) the third-highest percentage in the European Union, after Italy and Malta.